deb-intel/InnerSourceDeb/guidelines/github_config.rst

 #.
 Navigate to the root level of the repository where the README appears, and
    find the :guilabel:`Fork` button in the upper right.

 #.
 Select the :guilabel:`Fork` button.
-Then select which GitHub account where
+Then select the GitHub account where
    you want the fork located.

 #.
 Next, navigate to your *forked copy* of upstream (not original upstream).